anvilproject/anvil-portal/content/data/requesting-data-access.md

 * Tables containing phenotypic data and subject/sample information are available on the workspace's Data Tab.

 * If you plan to work on the cloud, you can clone the workspace to your own billing account.
-Click the ‘three vertical dots’ icon in the top right, click ‘Clone’ and follow the prompts.
+Click the "three vertical dots" icon in the top right, click "Clone" and follow the prompts.

 * If you want to work with, or download the files in the command line, information about the bucket path is readily accessible on the Data Tab > Files listing (as well as a bucket path on the main page).